Our Top Tips to Avoid Colic

 Natural Horse Supplements

 Güt Food is our completely natural gut balancer for horses and ponies, including prone individuals.
 It is full of prebiotic fibres, vitamins and minerals to support horse hindgut health and appetite, mimicking the horse's natural foraging behaviour by providing a large variety of different plant fibres in one serving.
-100% natural and packed with superfoods, it helps with diversity of the gut microbiome which influences digestion and overall well-being.
+100% natural and packed with superfoods, it helps support diversity of the gut microbiome for optimal digestion and overall well-being.
 It can be used to tempt fussy feeder's in both their hard feed and for use in horse herb water buffet's by adding a couple of scoops to a large bucket of water.

 As always - monitor your horses behaviour carefully, avoid any rash changes to routine/diet and consult your vet if you have any concerns.